Xbox 360 Programming Considerations

 XACT audio wave banks, sound banks, and settings files are platform-specific.
 The XNA Framework Content Pipeline will automatically process XACT project files (.xap) into the correct platform type if the project file is added to Solution Explorer.
 If you are building the XACT project manually, ensure you are using the correct built files for your platform type when you load the built files into your game.
 Failure to use the correct platform-specific files will result in an error.

-The maximum size of an XNA Framework project on an Xbox 360 console is 2 GB so the entire game, including support files (level data, sound, and so on), must not exceed that size.
+The maximum size of an XNA Framework project on an Xbox 360 console is 2 GB, so the entire game, including support files (level data, sound, and so on) must not exceed that size.

 Source Code Considerations

 Xbox 360 projects define an XBOX symbol for use with conditional compilation directives such as #if.
 You can use this to maintain source code that acts differently on Windows and Xbox 360 if that source is shared between projects.
 How To: Draw a Sprite shows an example of conditional compilation where the available screen space is calculated differently for Xbox 360 and Windows.